Saturday, 19 August 2023

 8. The Eighth Invasion (1766-67)

-Ahmad Shah Abdali had left Punjab in April 1765, and only a month later the Sikhs expelled his Viceroy from Lahore and struck their own coin.
+Ahmad Shah Abdali had left Punjab in April 1765, and only a month later the Sikhs expelled his viceroy from Lahore and struck their own coin.
 Abdali was not yet ready to give up such a valuable province of his empire as Punjab.
-He returned the next year and crossed Indus at Attock in December 1766.
-Sikhs tried to oppose him twice on both sides of the river Jhelum but failed.
-Abdali entered Lahore on 22nd December 1765, unopposed, and soon Amritsar too fell to his general.
+He returned the next year and crossed the Indus at Attock in December 1766.
+The Sikhs tried to oppose him twice on both sides of the river Jhelum but failed.
+Abdali entered Lahore on 22nd December 1766, unopposed, and soon Amritsar too fell to his general.
 The Sikh sardars dispersed to different parts of Punjab.
 Now the great chases began.
 The Sikh bands resorted to their favourite tactics of guerilla warfare, i.e. hit and run, attacking baggage trains, and harassment.
-Many skirmishes and running battles were fought but no decisive action took place.
-By now, Abdali was fully realizing that he cannot subdue the Sikhs.
-He tried to reach to a settlement with them but received no positive response.
-Even during his presence Sikhs were active throughout Punjab and even entered Doab of Ganga Jamuna and attacked the territories of Abdali's allies.
+Many skirmishes and running battles were fought, but no decisive action took place.
+By now, Abdali fully realized that he could not subdue the Sikhs.
+He tried to reach a settlement with them but received no positive response.
+Even during his presence, the Sikhs were active throughout Punjab and even entered the Doab of Ganga–Jamuna and attacked the territories of Abdali's allies.

 Abdali marched as far as Ismailabad, 20 miles south of Ambala.
-He did not go any further and for some time encamped at Machhiwara, near Sutlej.
+He did not go any further and for some time encamped at Machhiwara, near the Sutlej.
 He sent several expeditions against the Sikhs but without any success.
-However, one of his generals Jahan Khan was able to inflict a crushing defeat on the bands of the Sikhs busy in their depredations in Gangetic Doab, near Shamli.
-Abdali did not stay for long in Punjab and returned to Afghanistan.
+However, one of his generals, Jahan Khan, was able to inflict a crushing defeat on Sikh bands busy in their depredations in the Gangetic Doab, near Shamli.
+Abdali did not stay long in Punjab and returned to Afghanistan.
 This expedition proved to be a total failure.

 9. The Ninth Invasion (1768-69)

 This expedition was very short and without any significance.
 He entered Punjab in December 1768.
 He came as far as the Chenab, while the advance guard arrived at Eminabad.
-But on this occasion, his fortuned were at their lowest ebb.
-His health was failing, and his prestige waning.
-Internal disturbances in Afghanistan were also adding to his worried.
-So due to many factors, he was compelled to return in January 1769.
+But on this occasion, his fortunes were at their lowest ebb.
+His health was failing, and his prestige was waning.
+Internal disturbances in Afghanistan were also adding to his worries.
+So, due to many factors, he was compelled to return in January 1769.

 An old Lodhi era mosque at Eminabad.
 23.07.2019.
 (Photo by the writer)